 Think about when you’re happiest.

 Hopefully, you know yourself pretty well by now.
 Are you happy when you’re in the midst of all the action?
 Or, do you prefer to spend a lot of time in the park?
 Maybe you’d like to be close enough to the city but still have space and quiet.
 If that’s the case, consider neighborhoods like Sunnyside, Queens, or Riverdale in the Bronx.
 If you’d never even consider leaving the city, then choose a busier area of town, perhaps you’d be comfortable in the Union Square area or Downtown Brooklyn.
-If you can locate the section of New York that makes you feel happiest (for most of us, just being in NYC makes us happy!) you’ll usually win in the end.
+If you can locate the section of New York that makes you feel happiest, you’ll usually win in the end.